soudeepan/WordleGame/README.md

 # WordleGame

-We have made the game of Wordle in Python along with a Leaderboard System using Tkinter module to make the GUI.
+The game of Wordle in Python along with a Leaderboard System using Tkinter module to make the GUI.

 Wordle is a game where players have to guess a secret five-letter word within a limited number of attempts.
 The game gained widespread popularity particularly in early 2022.
 Here's how it works: